 We spliced the “ground” wire from the switch to a separate wire that connects to the negative bus bar.

-Without fuses, the circuit isn’t complete.
+Adding fuses into the fuse block completes the circuit and makes sure your system is protected.
 When designing your system, you’ll want to base your fuse sizes on the max amperage of the circuit.

 Hit the Switch Aaaaannnndd……

 This is when things should turn on.
 But for us, nothing happened.
 We tried turning on the fan, turning on the lights – nothing.